hongking9/SemEval-2018-task12/README.md

 ## Example
 ![command display example](./image/display.JPG)

-## Upload Schedule
+## Upload Problem
-We will upload our code after our paper is uploaded at http://www.aclweb.org/anthology/S/S18/ (SemEval 2018)
+We encountered unexpected problem when uploaded our pre-trained parameters file (snli_pretraining_params.bin).
+So, we will fix it and re-upload soon.